List of conservative parties in Canada: Progressive Conservatives (PCs)

 The Yukon Party, and British Columbia Conservative Party both once used the name "Progressive Conservative", but changed their names in the past 15 years.
 The British Columbia (Progressive) Conservative Party's fortunes declined in 1952, with the rise of the British Columbia Social Credit Party under former BC Conservative Member of the Legislative Assembly W.A.C.
 Bennett.
-The last BC Conservative MLA elected was Victor Albert Stephens—in a 1978 by-election.
-The United Conservative Party which forms the government in Alberta, was a merger of the "Progressive Conservative Association" and the Wildrose Party.
+However, the party returned to prominence in the 2024 British Columbia general election, becoming the province's second largest party.
+The United Conservative Party, which forms the government in Alberta, was a merger of the "Progressive Conservative Association" and the Wildrose Party.

 Quebec provincial conservatives

 In Quebec, the Union Nationale was an important conservative party that formed the government for twenty-five of the thirty-four years between 1936 when it first formed government to 1970 when the last UN government was defeated.
-It was founded by a merger of the Quebec Conservative with a small faction that had split from the Quebec Liberal Party.
+It was founded by a merger of the historical Conservative Party of Quebec with a small faction that had split from the Quebec Liberal Party.
 There have been two attempts to revive the Conservative banner in Quebec, the Progressive Conservative Party of Quebec in the 1980s and the modern Quebec Conservative Party founded in 2009.
 The Action démocratique du Québec was a conservative split from the Quebec Liberal Party and existed from 1994 until 2012 when it merged with the Coalition Avenir Québec (CAQ).
 At its peak in the 2007 Quebec election, the ADQ won over 30% of the vote and formed the official opposition. Équipe Autonomiste was formed by former ADQ supporters after its merger with the CAQ.